Rafael Barbosa (footballer, born 1996): Tondela

 On 18 August 2020, Barbosa signed a three-year contract with C.D.
 Tondela.
-On 23 October, he scored in a 1–0 home victory over Portimonense for his first ever goal in the top tier.
+On 23 October, he scored in a 1–0 home victory over Portimonense for his first goal in the top tier.

 Farense

 On 26 June 2023, the free agent Barbosa joined recently-promoted S.C.
 Farense on a two-year deal.
-He scored his first goal for the club on 12 November, netting from outside the penalty area in a 3–1 league win at Boavista; the strike was later considered the Primeira Liga Goal of the Month for October/November.
+He scored his first goal for them on 12 November, netting from outside the penalty area in a 3–1 league win at Boavista; the strike was later considered the Primeira Liga Goal of the Month for October/November.

 Radomiak Radom

-On 15 January 2025, Barbosa moved abroad for the first time after agreeing to an eighteen-month contract with Polish Ekstraklasa club Radomiak Radom.
+On 15 January 2025, Barbosa moved abroad for the first time after agreeing to an eighteen-month contract with Polish Ekstraklasa side Radomiak Radom.
 He scored once and provided one assist during his tenure, leaving by mutual consent on 18 June.

 AVS

 On 4 July 2025, Barbosa returned to Portugal on a two-year deal at top-division AVS Futebol SAD.
+During a brief spell, he totalled 16 appearances and two goals.

+Later career

+Barbosa transferred to second-division club Leixões S.C. on 3 February 2026, for free.